-The lymphatic system serves as one of the body’s most vital systems, transporting infection-fighting white blood cells throughout the body.
-However, in lymphedema, the body’s ability to circulate is compromised.
-This can then lead to swelling, pain, and increased chance of infection within the affected limb.
+The lymphatic system carries infection-fighting white blood cells throughout the body, making it one of the body’s most vital systems.
+However, lymphedema compromises the body’s ability to circulate and can cause swelling, pain, and increase the risk of infection in the affected limb.
 With early identification and proper intervention, lymphedema can be controlled and treated.

 Mountain Land’s Lymphedema Therapy Program provides effective and compassionate treatment for people affected by lymphedema.
-Our specialized therapists will work with you to create an individualized plan that meets your specific treatment needs.
-Our approach focuses on reducing swelling while restoring confidence and function in daily living.
+Our specialized therapists create an individualized plan that meets the patient’s specific treatment needs, focusing on reducing swelling while restoring confidence and function in daily living.

 What is Lymphedema?